 So I gave that introvert emotional space to exist.
 My soul desperately needs solitude and silence to be restored.
 As fun as it is to entertain others with stories, I prefer sitting in the depths with someone one on one.
 Small talk is loathsome to me.
 It was freeing to step away from that which drained me.

-I concluded that I am introvert.
 Ah, but what to make of all my words and love of people?
-To claim introvert leads others to assume things about that me are not true: I don’t want to engage with them, would rather be left alone, or need time to think (I probably should take more time to think, but if you need thoughts from me, they’re right there).
+To claim introvert leads others to assume things about me that are not true: I don’t want to engage with them, would rather be left alone, or need time to think (I probably should take more time to think, but if you need thoughts from me, they’re right there).
 It’s left me lonely when I didn’t want to be.

 There are times when we choose to be alone because we don’t want to put forth the energy to engage with others.
 Or we believe others disinterested in our presence.
 We let inertia keep us at home.
 And rather than using that time to feed our souls, we distract them with YouTube, social media, and a million other shallow pursuits.
 Our souls stay lonely.